MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/set-up-content-understanding.md

 Prior to setup, make sure to plan for the best way to set up and configure content understanding in your environment.
 For example, you need to make the following decisions:

-- The SharePoint sites in which you want to enable form processing - all of them, some, or selected sites.
+- The SharePoint sites in which you want to enable form processing - all of them, some, or selected sites
-- Your content center.
+- The name and admins or your content center

 ## Requirements